 The Cyprus Germany Business Association has been founded in 2008 under the auspices of the Cyprus Chamber of Commerce and Industry (CCCI).
 At the end of 2020, the Association has been transformed into a non-profit organisation registered with the Registrar of Companies of Cyprus as a company limited by guarantee, a company form typically chosen by non-profit organisations.
 The Cyprus Chamber of Commerce and Industry is one of the founding members of the Association’s new structure.

-The daily activities of the Cyprus Germany Business Association are managed by a board of eight directors, while fundamental decisions are taken by its enlarged board of 20 persons, which includes the seven directors.
+The daily activities of the Cyprus Germany Business Association are managed by a board of eight directors, while fundamental decisions are taken by its extended board of 20 persons, consisting of the founding members.

 CGBA closely cooperates with the German-Hellenic Chamber of Industry and Commerce in Athens and Thessaloniki.

 As the President of CGBA, I cordially invite companies in Cyprus and in Germany to become a member of our Association to support our vision and mission.